dtjohnso/dtjohnso.github.com/source/projects/index.markdown

 * [texts.duncanjohnson.ca](http://texts.duncanjohnson.ca/) - An installation of Omeka that I built for a project.
 The goal is to create my own online notebook containing important historical primary source texts.
 I might switch this over to use gitit someday, something like what [Lincoln Mullen did here](https://github.com/lmullen/notebook).
 * [duncanandmeg.org](http://duncanandmeg.org) - A simple landing page created with Jekyll.
 Source available at the [Github repo](https://github.com/dtjohnso/duncanandmeg.org).
 * [A Joyful Melody](http://www.joyfulmelody.ca/) - A site for my wife's violin studio, running WordPress.
 * [Western Canada Baptist Fellowship](http://wcbf.net/) - The WCBF is a pastor's fellowship.
 Previously, this website ran on concrete5.
 I took the site over when the previous maintainers no longer wished to oversee it, and converted it to a static site using Jekyll.
+Source available at the [Github repo](https://github.com/dtjohnso/wcbf/).

 ## Software for Student Writing